student-hub/acs-upb-mobile/CONTRIBUTING.md

 </table>

 Subsequently, to benefit from a database architecture as compact as possible, we decided to introduce two other documents in the same collection.
-The first document, class_feedback_questions, is responsible for storing all the questions from the feedback questionnaire and their corresponding categories.
+The first document, `class_feedback_questions`, is responsible for storing all the questions from the feedback form and their corresponding categories.
 The structure of this document is as follows:

 <table>
   <tr>